edhowland/viper/Bugs.md

 # Bugs

+## 2.0.13.a does not work out of the box

+Check out the code on dell:dev/previous_vipers/2.0.13.a/viper and ./bin/viper Or setting the path first

+## charm problems

+### charm status has some wrong help messages

+## charm config ignore has a wrong exit status

+## charm config project has a incorrect suggestion

+It refers to the old charm ignore instead of charm config ignore

 ## In local/packages/viper_pkg.vsh: in the when viper { ... there is a nop ahead of process_e to be removed }

 Remove and then re-run all tests